 Consider these two categories of gifts:

-Monetary gifts (including gifts cards) to volunteers of any amount should be avoided, said Frank Sommerville.
-“Once you give people money, they are no longer volunteers,” he said.
+“Once you give people money, they are no longer volunteers,” he says.
 “They are employees.
 Once you compensate them, then you’re getting into all kinds of issues.
 Does employment law apply?
 Does workers’ comp apply?
 Once you give them anything of value, they no longer qualify as a volunteer under many, many statutes.”

 6. Be careful about accepting certain types of end-of-the-year noncash donations